MileHacker Logo

 Maximizing Your Visit

-• Plan Ahead: Research opening hours, especially for religious sites and museums, as they might change during holidays and special events.
+• Plan Ahead: Research opening hours, especially for sacred places and museums, as they might change during holidays and special events.

 • Navigation: Use offline maps or a local SIM card for web navigation tools (Snapp/Tap30) for taxis and general orientation.

-• Public Transport: Familiarize yourself with local bus routes if planning to use public transportation, a budget-friendly way to move around.
+• Public Transport: Familiarize yourself with local bus routes if you plan to use public transportation, a budget-an amicable way to move around.

-• Local Guide: Consider hiring a local guide for insights and smoother navigation, especially for first-time visitors to complex religious sites.
+• Local Guide: Consider hiring a local guide for insights and smoother navigation, especially for first-new visitors to complex religious sites.

 Cultural Awareness